uacaps/PushNotificationsTemplate/README.md

 	var push = new PushBroker();

             //**** iOS Notification ******
-            //Establish the file path to your certificates.
+            //Establish the connections to your certificates.
 Here we make one for dev and another for production byte[] appleCertificate = null;
             //appleCertificate = Properties.Resources.DEV_CERT_NAME;
             //appleCertificate = Properties.Resources.PROD_CERT_NAME;